 Its name makes it memorable enough, but for me it was a return to a spot that will always stick in my mind because of what happened there before daybreak on September 20, 2003.

-It was my 54th day on the river, so I quickly and easily settled into what had become a comfortable routine for me: Set up the tent and scout out the town for a nice place to stop for a few beers and a huge dinner.
+It was my 54th day on the river and I was in that really sweet stretch through the Midwest where there’s another nice friendly river town around nearly every bend.
+After tying up at the dock, I quickly and easily settled into what had become a comfortable routine for me: Set up the tent and scout out the town for a nice place, or places, to stop for a few beers and new friends and a huge dinner.
 And keep an eye out for someplace to have breakfast in the morning.
 In Oquawka everything I needed was within easy walking distance of the river.

 My first stop was at The Fisherman’s Bar and Grill, a nice unpretentious place on Schuyler Street a couple blocks from my tent.
 It was a Friday night so the place was busy.
 The owner let me use his electricity to charge up my cell phone and he gave me a beer cosy with the bar’s name on it as a souvenir of my visit.

 After that I walked a block or so for dinner at what is today called Ye Old Fish House, at the foot of Schuyler right by the river.
 When I stopped there in 2003 it was called the Oquawka Diner.

 Full and content I ambled back to the tent for a good night’s sleep.

 A few hours later the memorable happened.
 In the pre-dawn darkness I woke up to a huge racket.
 It sounded like every guy for miles around with a pickup truck and a boat and a dog had descended on the town boat ramp, a mere couple hundred feet from me, intent upon making as much noise as possible.
 I peered out of the tent.
 The place was mobbed with folks launching their boats.
 Boat engines raced, dogs barked, and doors slammed.